Robust mmWave/sub-THz multi-connectivity using minimal coordination and coarse synchronization: Coarse time synchronization

 where the impulse responses $h_l[m]$ for $l\in \{1,\ldots,L\}$ model the intermittent block fading process and the inter-symbol interference originating from the residual delays.
 Specifically, we let:

-where $g$ is some continuous-time causal impulse response which models the convolution between the pulse shape and receiver filters, and $\tau_l \leq \tau_{\max}$ is an unknown and possibly non-integer residual delay for the $l$th transmitter.
-We assume for simplicity standard square pulses at the transmitter side and matched filtering at the receiver side, i.e., a triangular impulse response
+where $g$ is some continuous-time impulse response which models the convolution between the transmit and receive filters, and $\tau_l \leq \tau_{\max}$ is an unknown and possibly non-integer residual delay for the $l$th transmitter.
+To simplify the analysis, we assume square pulses at the transmitter side and matched filtering at the receiver side (similar to \cite{buzzi2018single}), i.e., a triangular impulse response

-as in basic OFDM implementations.
-Different pulses may give better perfomance, but we leave their analysis to future work.
+and neglect practical spectral mask constraints.
+We leave the analysis of more realistic and potentially better performing waveforms to future work.

 Assuming an OFDM system with $K$ subcarriers and a cyclic prefix of length $D \geq \lceil \tau_{\max} \rceil +1$, such that an integer number $M = T/(K+D)$ of OFDM symbols are transmitted in each fading block, the channel model in the time-frequency domain is given by $(\forall m \in \stdset{Z})$ $(\forall k\in \{0,\ldots,K-1\})$